beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 ## Specific use cases

+Note: in the API payload, context field is almost similar in all the APIs.
+Context used in a callback is same as the context sent in the corresponding request.

 ### Use case 1 - Discovery of catalogs
 Discovery in a Beckn network happens generally through an intermediate entity like a Beckn Gateway (BG) present inside the network.